abonham/BKM-10Rduino/README.md

 ![circuit diagram](bkm10rduino.svg)

-After that, just upload the arudino sketch, it's been testing on UNO and NANO boards so far, make yourself a cable and enjoy.
+After that, just upload the arudino sketch, it's been tested on UNO and NANO boards so far, make yourself a cable and enjoy.

 ###Parts list###
 Arduino UNO, NANO, etc